 Group Size

-Some of the more popular, budget-friendly companies can have tour groups with upwards of 40 participants.
+Some of the more popular, budget-friendly companies can have tour groups of up to 40 participants.
 Other companies specialize in small groups of 12 to 16 participants.

 I traveled to Europe with Rick Steves’ Europe, which caps groups at 28 participants.
-My 2024 tour had 27 people, while my 2025 tour had 24 participants.
-While to me this is a good-sized group, others may find it too large.
+My 2024 tour had 27 participants, while my 2025 tour had 24.
+While I find this a good-sized group, others may find it too large.

 Gratuities